Great, let’s get started

 • Private Medical Cover that includes cancer and non-surgical benefits and mental health consultations

-• Specific Condition Cover and Hospital Cash Cover: These plans pay a specific amount when the insured experiences a particular health event or needs treatment
+• Specific Condition Cover and Hospital Cash Cover: These plans pay a specific amount when the insured experiences a particular health event or needs treatment.

 AIA NZ